hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_A500.md

 ## Parting / Random Thoughts

 See video linked above for subjective and objective analysis.
 But just a couple notes:
-* I really, really like this speaker.
+* I really, really like this speaker in the default tuning.
+I did try a few other DSP options but continually came back to preferring the default setting.
 * If you plan to purchase these speakers, spend the extra money and purchase the Platin Hub.
-It's a no brainer.
+It's a no brainer purchase.
+Spend the extra money.
 It provides "room eq" and "manual eq".
 Both of which are easy to use and very useful.
+* Remember, these results are with the DSP enabled to provide fullrange reproduction and it does it incredibly well.
+The distortion and compression (limiting) data indicate this speaker does not take kindly to high output volume but in my listening experience in my home theater at about 3 meters away, I was maxing out at about 105dB (in the midrange/highs).
+I was pushing this speaker *hard* without any mechanical noise (which indcates the limiter is protecting the drivers as it should) but, more imporantly, I did not feel the speaker was unable to provide adequate output at this listening distance.
+I did not notice problematic distortion.
+So, yes, the data indicates this speaker is only capable of getting *so* loud but that "so loud" should be plenty for most people.
+And if you have a subwoofer to pair with these then use a HPF on these to alleviate the distortion/limiting concerns.